 Overeating, Fearful, and Unfulfilled

 Wendy remembers a childhood where she was always on a diet.
 She never felt thin enough and experienced tremendous pressure to look a certain way.
 Wendy recollected that her mother was “very beautiful and that there were expectations on me that I knew I could not fill.”
-Wendy described herself as a compulsive overeater and by high school she weighed 170 pounds while being 5’4.
+Wendy described herself as a compulsive overeater who weighed 170 pounds while being 5’4″ by high school.

 Introduction to Macrobiotics